Current Size: 100%

-Open Angle Glaucoma or 'POAG' is a generic term for glaucomas which exclude angle closure glaucoma (CAG), and Narrow Angle Glaucoma (NTG).
+Open Angle Glaucoma (also call Primary Open Angle Glaucoma or 'POAG') is a generic term for glaucomas which exclude angle closure glaucoma (Closed Angle Glaucoma or CAG), and Normal Tension Glaucoma (NTG).
 Even some glaucomas of known etiology like pigmentary glaucoma and pseudoexfoliation glaucoma (XFG) might be considered subsets of POAG by some clinicians.
 However, POAG itself is poorly understood.
 Eye pressure is the single most important diagnostic and treatment factor in glaucoma, and it is generally accepted that normal intraocular pressure runs in the range of 10-21 mm Hg.
 If pressures are found consistently higher than this range, but there is no visible optic nerve damage or Visual Field abnormalities, then the diagnosis is usually Ocular Hypertension (OHT) - which is sometimes also termed 'glaucoma suspect.'
 The difference between OHT and true glaucoma, is the finding of optic nerve deterioration or visual field defects.
 Primary open angle glaucoma has the following general characteristics:

-- It is characterized by open anterior angles, which distinguishes it from narrow angle glaucoma (though the two may coexist).
+- It is characterized by open anterior angles (called iridocorneal angles), which distinguishes it from narrow angle glaucoma (though the two may coexist).

 - There are defects seen in the results of the visual field test.

-- The intraocular pressure is elevated above the normal range (or > 21 mm Hg) in the presence of above optic nerve pathology.
+- The intraocular pressure is elevated above the normal range (i.e., above 21 mm Hg) in the presence of above optic nerve pathology.

 Symptoms of Open Angle Glaucoma